-- A BA/MA/BFA/MFA in creative writing, English literature, or comparative literature ongoing or completed before December 1, 2020 but no earlier than January 1, 2017 is preferred.
-However, we would love to award those from other fields as well.
+- A BA/MA/BFA/MFA in creative writing, English literature, or comparative literature ongoing or completed is preferred.
+However, we are also actively seeking writers from outside traditional education streams in literature.

 - Must be a citizen of India, Bangladesh, Pakistan, Nepal, Sri Lanka, Bhutan, Afghanistan, and Maldives.

 All application materials must be submitted by April 30th, 2021 for full consideration.

 Early Bird – 1st January – 8th February – INR 500 (CLOSED)

 Normal Birdie – 9th February – 31st March – INR 750 (CLOSED)

 Bird – 1st April – 25th April – INR 1,000 (CLOSED)

 Supported funding fee – 26th April – 30th April – INR 800 (CLOSED)

 Thanks to support funding from Covid relief partners, the fee for the last 5 days of application window has been brought down to INR 800.
 This is only for applications coming from within South Asia.